 Coping is a voluntary, self help, mental health organisation that promotes the well-being of children of Catholic Priests and Religious (male & female) as well as their parents worldwide.
 It acts as an aid / resource for children of clergy, freely available, which is continually updated.
-Coping International aims to educate and promote awareness of the phenomenon of children of the ordained / clergy / priests worldwide.
-The correct term relating to children of clergy / religious, is “children of the ordained.”
+Coping International aims to educate and promote awareness of the phenomenon of children of priests worldwide.
+‘Priests’ assumes priests, Bishops and Cardinals, and does not exclude religious sisters.

 Coping is not a registered charity and in this regard endorses no collections/financial contributions toward Coping or anyone collecting/raising funds on behalf of Coping International.
 No monies are ever received by Coping members.

 “Please be assured of His Holiness’ appreciation for the Concerns and charitable sentiments that motivate your initiatives together with a remembrance in his prayers.”

 The Holy See have commented on the issue of children of priests, “concerning the children of priests, a father must fulfil his obligations […] and assume the natural responsibilities that came with fathering children.”